 Atmosphere:Touristy, Crowded, Instagrammable

 Almost as famous as Dotonbori is Shinsaibashi-suji, an undercover shopping avenue that is the heart of the Minami district.
-Shinsaibashi-suji has been Osaka’s most important shopping area for 400 years, with close to 200 shops lining this 600-meter street.
-From huge department stores like Daimaru and flagship Uniqlo clothing store, to small independent boutiques, there is something for every shopper and every wallet in this street.
-There are also dozens of delicious restaurants and cafes hidden in the street and the alleys leading just off it.
+Shinsaibashi-suji has been Osaka’s most important shopping area for 400 years, with hundreds of shops lining this 600-meter-long street.
+From huge department stores like Daimaru and flagship Uniqlo clothing stores to small independent boutiques, there is something for every shopper and every wallet on this street.
+There are also dozens of delicious restaurants and cafes hidden in the streets and the alleys just off it.

-Namba Parks may be a shopping mall, but rather than the homogenous malls you will find elsewhere in Osaka and, indeed, the world, Namba Parks is a gorgeous piece of architectural work, designed to integrate nature and the metropolis.
+Namba Parks may be a shopping mall, but unlike the homogenous malls you find elsewhere in Osaka and, indeed, the world, Namba Parks is a gorgeous piece of architecture designed to integrate nature and the metropolis.
+The feature that sets Namba Parks apart from other shopping malls is their rooftop garden.
+This isn’t some perfunctory attempt at being eco-friendly – this garden, which houses more than 70,000 plants of 300 species, is laid out with cliffs, waterfalls, ponds, and streams.
+It is an oasis in the middle of a concrete jungle.
 The shops are aimed mostly at a younger clientele, and international cuisines are available at the restaurants.
-The feature that sets Namba Parks apart from other shopping malls, however, is their rooftop garden.
-This isn’t some perfunctory attempt at being eco-friendly – this garden, which houses more than 70,000 plants of 300 species, is laid out with cliffs, waterfalls, ponds and streams.
-It is an oasis in the middle of a concrete jungle.

-Dating back to the 17th century, Hozen-ji is a Buddhist temple founded in the Edo period.
-It is located in Hozen-ji Yokocho, a small, narrow alleyway preserved in the style of the Edo period.
-Entering it is like stepping back in time, to the serene hush of a bygone era – a stark antithesis to the vibrant, eccentric atmosphere of nearby Dotonbori.
-In the temple there is a statue made of moss… or is it?
-This statue of Fudo-myo, the worshiped deity at Hozen-ji, is completely covered in moss, as visitors can pour water over it to receive its blessings.
+Hozenji Yokocho is a small, narrow alleyway preserved in the style of the Edo period.
+Entering it is like stepping back in time to the serene hush of a bygone era – a stark antithesis to the vibrant, eccentric atmosphere of nearby Dotonbori.
+The street is named after nearby Hozenji, a Buddhist temple dating back to the 17th century.
+A statue of Fudomyoo, the deity worshiped at Hozenji, is completely covered in moss, as visitors pour water over it to receive its blessings.